michaeldacanay/csc342-2023Fall-mzdacana/Homework3/README.md

 - email format validation on backend in server.js
 - use toLowerCase() to block stu dent and other variations in capitalization
 - revise error page to display err message and redirect payment to stu dent to error.hbs
+- update absolute paths to relative paths so that application works as expected on /hw3/ path

 Feedback: